Cypher Robotics partners with Spark – New Zealand’s telco leader

 Most of us think of telecommunications companies as our mobile phone or internet provider.
 And that’s certainly a large part of what they do.
 But as we head into a world where Smart devices, the IoT and automation play increasingly important roles, so too do the networks these companies operate.

 But here’s the catch.
 The concept of a 5G network isn’t that easy to sell without a solid product that operates over that network at the front end.
-Without it, you’d simply one pointing into thin air and trying to explain an invisible product.
+Without it, you’d simply be pointing into thin air and trying to explain an invisible product.
 That’s why companies like T-Mobile put on events similar to Spark Accelerate.
 The purpose of these shows is not just to share knowledge – but to drive business.
 It’s a lot easier for people to understand the value of a 5G network if they can see something tangible operate on it.

-Ericsson already knew about Cypher Robotics.
-And it thought Captis might be a perfect product for Spark to showcase within the context of its own private 5G networks.
+One of the companies that builds 5G network hardware thought Captis might be a perfect product for Spark to showcase within the context of its own private 5G networks.
 So an introduction was made, and after several conversations Peter King was on his way to Auckland to present at the Accelerate event.
 For Spark, the importance of the business sector is clear.

 While in Auckland, King took the opportunity to do a technology demonstration, carrying out precision scans at two massive warehouses.
 Cypher Robotics will return in 2025 Q1 to do a full install at one of those facilities – and anticipate a second will come soon after that.
 Industry 3.0, indeed.